CodesbyA/Student-s-Choice/README.md

 When staff face each scenario they will be asked awareness-building multiple choice-questions such as to explain what impact the spill could have on the store.

 Similar Application: Newired (uses windows and Saas) and Lobaki (uses SaaS)

+# Weakness

+Cost.
+VR training such as VirtualSpeech can cost upwards of $300 for students.
+Mild Nausea (Rating 3) in Construction VR.
+Larger Space Requirement.

+# Conclusion

+With VR, it’s easier to take your learners to any part of the world.
+Make them learn about other people’s experience, and how they can interact with their environment.
+VR is a technology that provides learners with a better and new way of learning.

+In conclusion, now is the right time for instructors and L&D professionals to start introducing virtual reality into their blended learning.
+It’s becoming cheaper to employ, hence the need to start using it to better impact learning and development.
+Investing in virtual reality technology for L&D and businesses is a good move as it helps to deliver engaging and immersive learning experience.